 If access to natural light is limited, consider the temperature of your office’s lighting.
 That’s right, the quality and hue of light are measured by degrees in Kelvin (K) on a scale from 1,000 to 10,000—with candlelight around 1,900 and daylight between 5,500 and 6,500.
 For office spaces, the recommended sweet spot is cool white light—in the 3500K-4000K range.
 Not only does the right light make things look crisp and clean, but it also proves invigorating and boosts productivity.

-Cleaner is Safer
+A Clean Workplace is Safer

 Illness and injury are obviously bad for employees and their families, but they’re also really bad for business.
 According to the Integrated Benefits Institute, worker illness and injury cost U.S. employers $575 billion a year—roughly 1/3 generated by on-the-job accidents.
 It’s harder to discern how often colds and flu are acquired at work, but an unsanitary workplace is a breeding ground for germs.
 Similarly, a buildup of dust, lint, mold, and pollen can create breathing hazards.